Active Member: A formally initiated member of a fraternity or sorority.

-Alumnae: A sorority member who has graduated from college.
+Alumna(ae): A sorority member who has graduated from college.

 Alumnus: A fraternity member who has graduated from college.

-Alumni: Initiated members who have graduated.
+Alumni: Plural for initiated members who have graduated from college.

-Badge (pin): The insignia that designates your Greek organization.
+Badge: The insignia that designates a fraternal organization.

-Chapter: A campus group recognized by the institution and the (inter)national fraternal organization.
+Chapter: A campus group recognized by the institution and the inter/national fraternal organization.

 Crossed: The actual date of initiation into a multicultural Greek organization.
 The term is used to represent the symbolic “crossing of the burning sands."

-Formal/Date Party: a social event held by one chapter to which each member may invite one date to attend.
+Formal/Date Party: A social event held by one chapter to which each member may invite one date to attend.

 Greek: A member of a fraternity or sorority.